Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 5. This Poison Heart by Kalynn Bayron

-Kalynn Bayron writes some of the best contemporary fantasy books out there!
-This Poison Heart is an Urban Fantasy book.
-It opens in the city before the main characters move to a small town.
-There is also strong plant and cottagecore imagery throughout.
+Kalynn Bayron writes incredible contemporary fantasy books!
+This Urban Fantasy book opens in the city before moving to a dilapedated mansion in a msall town.
+Plus, it has enchanting plant and cottagecore imagery throughout.

 This Poison Heart follows Briseis.
 She has a magic gift where she can magic tiny seeds grow into rich blooms with a single touch.